 From here, it is possible to walk around a kilometer on well-maintained paths next to the lake.
 This Sentier du Lac passes by many exclusive properties where privacy is usually jealously guarded.
 The path is suitable for most strollers but bicycles, rollers, inline skates, and similar items are banned.
 En route are several picnic and play areas, as well as beaches, but stay off the boat landings and private properties.

-The views from the church over the roofs of the old town of St Prex, Lake Geneva, and the Alpine peaks are magnificent on a clear day.
+The views from the church over the roofs of the old town of St Prex, Lake Geneva, and the Alpine peaks are magnificent on a clear day but on a murky day, the view of the old town is still worth the effort.
 A panorama map at the church points out the different Alpine peaks ranging from Mont Forchat near Geneva to Schopfenspitz far beyond Lausanne.
 Mt Blanc, which can easily be seen from lake level in Morges and Nyon, cannot be viewed from here.